Key Concepts

 Tier: 3

-What it is Measurable maintenance targets: an entropy backlog expressed as concrete work selectors.
+What it is Measurable maintenance targets: a versioned entropy backlog expressed as concrete work selectors and memory updates.

 Dream Daemon